nodejs/TSC/TSC-Charter.md

 TSC memberships are not time-limited.
 There is no maximum size of the TSC.
 The size is expected to vary in order to ensure adequate coverage of important areas of expertise, balanced with the ability to make decisions efficiently.
-The TSC must have at least three members.
+The TSC must have at least four members.

 There is no specific set of requirements or qualifications for TSC membership beyond these rules.
 The TSC may add additional members to the